A beauty editor’s picks of Beauty Pie’s Black Friday sale

 Our faves from the brand that promises high-end formulas for less

 Since its launch in 2017, Beauty Pie has been making waves across the beauty industry.
 Now, it’s just unveiled it's best Black Friday sale yet, offering 20 per cent off site wide.
-Known for its makeup, skincare, candles and home fragrance all at factory prices, you can now shop bestsellers for even less.
+If you haven’t shopped yet, the good news is that discounts are continuing for Cyber Monday – but today is your final chance, so act fast.
+Known for its make-up, skincare, candles and home fragrance all at factory prices, get ready to shop bestsellers for even less.

 The brainchild of serial entrepreneur Marcia Kilgore (who’s also the woman behind brands including Soap & Glory, Bliss and FitFlop to name just a few), it’s a members’ only club that allows you to purchase cutting edge products.
 In short, Beauty Pie cuts out the middleman, meaning it can remove the excessive mark-up on prices – so whatever a product costs the brand to buy from the factory is the cost that you, the customer, will also pay.